Ultimate Beverage Challenge

-Ultimate Beverage Challenge, established in 2009, conducts an annual spirit competition, Ultimate Spirits Challenge.

-The entries for this competition are submitted on a global basis.

-Ultimate Spirits Challenge, first launched in 2010, is held on annual basis.
-The awards and recognition given in the competition include Chairman's Trophy, Finalist, and Great Value Award.
-Ultimate Spirits Challenge also publishes its annual Top 100 list from each year's judging.
+Ultimate Beverage Challenge was an American organization that conducted Ultimate Wine Challenge and Ultimate Spirits Challenge until 2023.
+It was based in New York, United States.

 History

 Ultimate Beverage Challenge was founded in 2009 by F. Paul Pacult, David Talbot, and Sue Woodley.
-It was first held in 2010, and it has been held on an annual basis since then.
-It is based in New York, United States.
+It was first held in 2010.

 In 2012, Financial Times called Ultimate Wine Challenge a "highly selective" challenge.
 In 2021, the competition received entries from 52 countries.